mctools/simplebuild/doc/source/packages.rst

-All packages belong to a given *bundle*, which normally is defined by all the files under a given directory (a *package root*) in which a *simplebuild.cfg* file is located (more about such files `here
-<./simplebuilddotcfg.html>`_).
-Typically, users will have their own working
-directories (normally a GIT repository) which contains a *simplebuild.cfg* file, and under which various subdirectories define the actual *packages*.
+All packages belong to a given *bundle*, which normally is defined by all the files under a given directory (a *package root*) in which a *simplebuild.cfg* file is located (more about such files :ref:`here <sbdotcfg>`).
+Typically, users will have their own working directories (normally a GIT repository) which contains a *simplebuild.cfg* file, and under which various subdirectories define the actual *packages*.
 Other package bundles might be available on the system, and through settings in the *simplebuild.cfg* file, packages in such bundles can be enabled as well.
 For instance, common package bundles are:

 FIXME: Table:

 Bundle name notes
 core        Provides a single package ``Core``.
-This special bundle is always enabled. core_val    Provides packages with common unit tests. dgcode      Provides packages for the `dgcode framework <LINK FIXME>`_. dgcode_val  Provides packages with unit tests for the `dgcode framework <LINK FIXME>`_.
+This special bundle is always enabled. core_val    Provides packages with common unit tests. dgcode      Provides packages for the `dgcode framework <LINKFIXME>`_. dgcode_val  Provides packages with unit tests for the `dgcode framework <LINKFIXME>`_.

 Note that the ``core`` bundle provides a single package named ``Core``.
 This special bundle is always enabled, and all packages will automatically get a dependency on the ``Core`` package.
-Additionally note that the ``dgcode`` bundles mentioned above, are only available if ``simplebuild-dgcode`` has been installed on the system (FIXME link).
+Additionally note that the ``dgcode`` bundles mentioned above, are only available if the `simple-build-dgcode
+<LINKFIXME>`_ package has been installed on the system.

 Format of the pkg.info file
 ===========================